Use the links below to get answers to some of the most frequently asked questions regarding Senior Health Plans.

 Keep in mind that if you enroll in our Silver Plan (Medical Only), you cannot enroll in a Part D plan with another company.
 Also, if you don't have Medicare prescription drug coverage or creditable coverage (meaning prescription drug coverage that is as good as Medicare's), you may have to pay a late enrollment penalty if you enroll in Medicare prescription drug coverage in the future.

 You may end your membership in our plan only during certain times of the year, known as enrollment periods.
-All members have the opportunity to leave the plan during the Annual Enrollment Period and during the annual Medicare Advantage Disenrollment Period.
+All members have the opportunity to leave the plan during the Annual Enrollment Period and during the Medicare Advantage Open Enrollment Period.
 In certain situations, you may also be eligible to leave the plan at other times of the year.
-Chapter 10 of the 2018 Evidence of Coverage provides information about ending your membership.
+Until your membership ends, you must keep getting your medical services and drugs through our plan.
+Chapter 10 of the 2019 Evidence of Coverage provides information about ending your membership.
 Click here for more information regarding Disenrollment.